Loading lesson…

 The big idea: modern LLMs learn inside a single forward pass.
 Understanding ICL reshapes how you think about what 'training' even means.

-What is the core idea behind "In-Context Learning"?
+What is the main idea of "In-Context Learning"?